Shniks/trippin/README.md

 ### Heroku deployment

 The project is hosted on [Heroku](http://nps-search.herokuapp.com/).
+Please note that your browser must support SSL encryption (HTTPS) for Google OAuth to function.
+As such Chrome is recommended when trying out this app on Heroku.

 ### Prerequisites